Sending the perfect welcome email

 9. Do not reply – a strict no

-A do-not-reply email doesn’t just sound outright unfriendly, it can also affect your email deliverability.
+A do-not-reply email sounds downright unfriendly and it can also affect your email deliverability.
 A no-reply email conveys that conversation is not welcome.
 And as logical as it seems not to use a no-reply, there are many organizations that continue committing this mistake.
 Don’t believe me?
 Do a quick scan of your inbox and you’ll be surprised to find dozens of such emails.
-Here’s why you must stop using no-reply email address right away.
+Here’s why you must stop using no-reply email addresses right away.

-There are laws about sending emails and as an email sender you ought to be aware so you don’t flout the rules and attract penalties.
-For instance, in many countries, sending mails with no-reply address is not allowed.
-And as per the latest GDPR law, it’s required that your customer gives an active consent to receive emails from you and is not tricked into receiving emails through pre-ticked boxes.
-Few more rules for email include –
+There are laws about sending emails.
+Email senders should be aware of them.
+For instance, in many countries, sending emails with a no-reply address is not allowed.
+And as per the latest GDPR law in the EU, it’s required that your customer gives an active consent to receive emails from you and is not tricked into receiving emails through pre-checked boxes.
+A few more rules for email include:

 - Making it easy to opt-out of your emails